sustglobal/dev-center/jekyll/userguide.md

 Portfolio information can be uploaded in two formats: CSV and GeoJSON.
 The sections below provide more details on how to upload portfolio information using any of these formats.

-Portfolios are currently limited to 5000 assets in size.
+Portfolio size is currently limited to 5000 assets for CSV-based portfolios and 2000 assets for GeoJSON-based portfolios.
 Additional account-level portfolio size limits may apply.
-Please contact sales@sustglobal.com to increase your portfolio size limits.
+Please contact [sales@sustglobal.com](mailto:sales@sustglobal.com) to increase your portfolio size limits.

 #### Portfolios in CSV format